wwa/FIMjector/README.md

 https://youtu.be/Uo53gAUkZKE?t=304

 TL;DW: It's very similar to early days of SQL injection.
 Everything is a string and OpenAI does not sanitize model inputs.
-If a tool call (retrieval, web search etc.) returns a string that contains an "escape character" (special prompt boundary tokens) model sees it as multiple prompts, even ones with "system" role.
+If a tool call (retrieval, web search etc.) returns a string that contains an "escape sequence" - a string that tokenizes to special prompt boundary tokens, then model sees it as multiple prompts, possibly "system" role prompts.
 For a deeper understanding check out this excellent tokenization video by Andrej Karpathy:

 https://youtu.be/zduSFxRajkE